“Saturday Night Live” alumnus, Chris Kattan, was pulled over on Monday for DUI in Los Angeles, according to California Highway Patrol reports.

 • You can lose your license for a whole year… without the possibility of getting a restricted license for work or school.

-For help understanding the nature of your Los Angeles DUI charge, connect with the team here at the Kraut Law Group today for a free, confidential consultation.
+For help understanding the nature of your Los Angeles DUI charge, connect with the team here at the Kraut Criminal & DUI Lawyers today for a free, confidential consultation.